how to rank at the top of google.

-As a digital agency that specializes in search engine optimization, the experts at Blue Compass get asked a lot of questions about SEO from businesses looking to improve their online presence.
-They want to know about SEO best practices, what they can do to outrank their competitors on Google, how local SEO works, the list goes on and on.
-Our experts are always prepared to answer search engine optimization inquiries in presentations and in our SEO Guide, but what businesses and marketers really want to know, is how to do well at SEO without necessarily being an SEO guru.
-We'll cover a little bit about why it can be so challenging to compete in the online market, and steps you can take to improve your search engine optimization skills.
+Our experts pride ourselves on being proactive and staying on top of Google’s many updates and the latest trends in digital marketing.
+We are always prepared to answer SEO inquiries in presentations and even created our very own SEO guide.
+But, what businesses and marketers really want to know is how to improve SEO without necessarily being an SEO guru.
+We'll cover a little bit about why it can be so challenging to compete in the online market, and steps you can take away the mystery of understanding search engine optimization.

-There are so many factors that go into SEO that this is one of those questions that doesn't have one right answer.
-You need to take so many things into consideration - from the content that is on the page to outside resources that boost your businesses credibility - that it makes it really hard to solve the SEO puzzle.
+There are so many factors that go into understanding SEO and executing a successful strategy that you need to consider everything from the content that is on the page to outside resources that boost your business's credibility - which makes it really hard to solve the SEO puzzle.

 A few of the components you need to consider: